-How does your LCC tool works and does it include a cost database?
+How does your LCC tool work and does it include a cost database?

-We are providing two types of LCC tools: Automated tool with LCA integration and an easy template based LCC tool.
+We provide two types of LCC tools: Automated tool with LCA integration and an easy template based LCC tool.

 The Automated LCC tool uses your imported construction materials as a basis for your construction costs.
 Operation and maintenance costs are calculated based on automatically generated location parameters.
 Replacements are calculated based on the service life of your construction materials.
 All other costs can be added manually.
 The tool enables to change the automatically generated costs, so if project’s specific information is available, the figures can be easily edited.

 The Template based LCC tool provides easy row-by row template to be filled with the project specific cost data.
 The templates are based on ISO 15686-5 & EN 16627 standards for international projects and PD 156865:2008 for projects in the UK.
 The tool enables you to calculate LCC over different calculation period and to change the discount factor and add/remove VAT.